 In 2018, Sarah was awarded a Fellowship of ASLI for her work in furthering the profession.

-Elizabeth Gardner is an ASL/English Interpreter, based in the Chicagoland area in the U.S. She been interpreting since 2003 in a variety of settings.
+Elizabeth Gardner is a nationally certified ASL/English Interpreter, based in the Chicagoland area in the U.S. She been interpreting since 2003 in a variety of settings.

-She holds an EIPA certification and a General - Advanced license in Illinois, where she is currently working as a full-time educational interpreter with an Illinois school district.
-She also works regularly in religious and performance settings.
+She holds the National Interpreter Certification from RID.
+She also has an EIPA certificate and a General - Advanced license in Illinois, where she is currently working as a full-time educational interpreter with an Illinois school district.
+She works regularly in religious and performance settings.

 Elizabeth mentors interpreters who wish to develop their skills, especially with regard to educational and religious settings.
 She has been developing and providing training for interpreters through workshops and conferences since 2010, co-founding Interpreting Pathways in 2017.